py-pdf/pypdf/PDF_Samples/README.md

 (This folder is available through GitHub only)

-Feel free to add any type of PDF file or sample code, either by including it in a pull request on GitHub
+Feel free to add any type of PDF file either by including it in a pull request on GitHub